Things to Know While Visiting Sanibel Island & Captiva Island

 Q. Where are the bike paths?

 A. Sanibel has 25 miles of paved bike paths starting at the Chamber of Commerce.
 They run parallel to most of the main roads and veer off to back roads and island landmarks.
 There are no bike paths on Captiva.
 Stop in the Chamber for a bike path map.
+Click here to learn about bike rentals.

 Q. Where can we park?